WHERE IS THE BEST PLACE TO BUY A CUSTOM GAMING PC IN AUSTRALIA?

 If you’re reading this article, you’re probably one of those people.

 In purchasing a good custom rig, you want to shop somewhere where the most basic PC they sell exceeds the specifications outlined in this article.

 Our most basic build, the Allied Stinger, is our starter rig and a force to be reckoned with.

 This build meets all of the expectations of a good custom PC.
 Built on a sturdy foundation of solid CPUs from AMD and Intel (namely the Ryzen 3 3100 and Core i3-10100F), this PC also has upgrade options for your computer performance.
 And it only gets better from there.

 This rig doubles the basic RAM requirements needed for a punchy PC build, weighing in at 16GB for the basic model with additional upgrade options (up to a whopping 64 GB!).

 With these specs, this rig can easily run titles that aren’t massively demanding, such as Minecraft, World of Warcraft, or Call of Duty: Warzone.
 It can manage specific AAA titles as well, making it ideal for casual gamers who want great bang for their buck.

-The Allied Patriot again starts out in the middle ground specifications wise, but you’ll notice that it supports both higher tier processors and graphics cards, thanks to enhanced airflow and a larger overall size allowing for bigger components and higher-tier processor cooling.
-That’s why it’s out most versatile PC – it packs a whallop without an overwhelmingly large footprint.
+The Allied Patriot again starts out in the middle ground specifications-wise, but you’ll notice that it supports both higher-tier processors and graphics cards, thanks to enhanced airflow and a larger overall size allowing for bigger components and higher-tier processor cooling.
+That’s why it’s our most versatile PC – it packs a wallop without an overwhelmingly large footprint.

 If physical space isn’t an issue for you, the Allied M.O.A.B. makes the biggest visual statement of all and is where the shackles truly are unleashed.
 There is nothing the M.O.A.B. can’t handle, and the maximum specifications available in the build make that obvious; it’s the realm of 16-core processors where few other systems dare to tread.